zsh-vi-more/directory-marks/README.md

 ## Functions added

-- `vi-dir-marks::sync`: Read in any missing global marks, write out global marks to a cache file
-(prioritizes global marks present in local session)
 - `vi-dir-marks::list`: Lists all marks.
 - `vi-dir-marks::{mark,jump}`: These are primarily widget functions, but they work outside of ZLE.